emilysteed/Importer-Template-Compare/Importer Template Compare/README.md

 ## Introduction:

-    "Nis_download" and "country_download" are the files to be compared, "summary_output" is a .txt extension where you would like the summary comparison report to be saved, and "additions_deletions" is a .xlsx extension where you would like the additions and deletions to be saved.
+    "Nis_download" and "country_download" are the files to be compared, "summary_output" are .txt extensions where you would like the summary comparison report to be saved, and "additions_deletions" is a .xlsx extension where you would like the additions and deletions to be saved.
 Note that the names "nis_download" and "country_download" represent a common use case, but any two importer files may be compared using this program.

-    There are two outputs: (1) Summary TXT file and (2) Additions/Deletions XLSX file.
+    There are three outputs: (1) Summary TXT EU/UID file, (2) Summary TXT EU/FY file, and (3) Additions/Deletions XLSX file.

-    The summary TXT file will highlight all changes between events (identified by the combination of their Event UID and Organisation Unit).
-It will also highlight all event additions and deletions.
+    The summary TXT files will highlight all changes between events (identified by the combination of either their (1) Event UID and Organisation Unit, or (2) Event UID and FY).
+It will also highlight event additions and deletions.
 However, because the TXT file will only highlight the first ten columns/variables of added/deleted events, I have created a second XLSX output which will contain all variables for those events.

 ## Running the Program: